Who We Are

 Curtin University’s strategic investment in CIRA recognized radio astronomy as a natural advantage building on its strong reputation of engineering, spatial and computing disciplines.
 CIRA has blossomed such that today (Q4 2016) it comprises more than 50 staff and has won major grant awards and massive WA investment via the ICRAR Joint Venture with UWA, further cementing it as a leading centre for radio astronomy development and complex analyses, in both the science and engineering domains.
 In the ARC ERA 2015 assessment round, both FORs 0201 (Astronomical and Space Sciences) and 0906 (Electrical and Electronic Engineering) were awarded the top ranking of ‘5 – well above world standards’.

 The Pawsey Supercomputing Centre vision is to be a world leader in supercomputing, data and visualisation research infrastructure provision, delivering services to researchers beyond their expectation, and standing as Australia’s supercomputing gateway to the world.
 In this regard, Pawsey has always focussed on pushing the limits of present scientific capability.
-Pawsey is currently the most advanced scientific computing research facility in Australia and one of the most advanced facilities in the southern hemisphere.
-Through ADACS, Pawsey is looking to encourage and support Australia’s astronomers to effectively use these advanced computing and data facilities.
+Pawsey is one of the most advanced facilities in the southern hemisphere and through ADACS, Pawsey is looking to encourage and support Australia’s astronomers to effectively use these advanced computing and data facilities.